prettier/prettier-vscode/README.md

 This extension will use prettier from your project's local dependencies.
 Should prettier not be installed locally with your project's dependencies, a copy will be bundled with the extension.

 ## Contribute
-This is my first Visual Studio Extension so I probably made some terrible choices.
 Feel free to open issues or PRs!

+### Running extension
+- Open this repository inside VSCode
+- Debug sidebar
+- `Launch Extension`

+### Running tests
+Tests open a VSCode instance and load `./testProject` as root workspace.

+- Open this repository inside VSCode
+- Debug sidebar
+- `Launch Tests`

+OR

+Without having an instance VSCode running (or it won't start) `npm run test`